Lake Bemidji State Park

 Camper Cabin Interior

 The park’s camper cabins are cozy!
 With their warm pine interiors, big windows, and built-in furnishings, they make a weekend getaway easy.
-Tamarack (shown) and Maple cabins are each handicap accessible and sleep five.
+Tamarack (shown) and Maple cabins are each accessible and sleep five.
 Balsam and Spruce have two double lower bunks and sleep six.
 Cabins are well insulated, making them warm in winter and cool in summer.
 Electricity powers overhead and reading lights as well as baseboard heaters.

 Photo of one of the many Lake Bemidji State Park’s trails located north of County Road 20.